barthollomew/grab/README.md

     https://example.com/video3
     ```

 2. **`cookies.json`**: If needed, place your cookies in a `cookies.json` file.
 This is useful for downloading videos from sites that require authentication.
+I recommend using J2TEAM Cookies Chrome Extension to get cookies.

 #### Running the Tool